Weathercold/ExtraLogging/README.md

 ---

-[1]: Only after the mod is created though
+[1]: Only after the mod is created though\
+[2]: For Windows and Android, you need a modern terminal that supports ANSI color codes. ~~This proves Linux is superior~~